 Now that WordPress is installed on your site you have the power to modify literally anything you want to in your WordPress site.
 Of course power without knowledge is a dangerous thing so let's work on plugging that gap.

 As you can see, the Dashboard offers lots of options.
 We will start our exploration of those options with "Posts," "Pages," and "Appearance."

 Let's start with a simple blog post.
 Click on "Posts" on the left navigation bar.
-The page that comes up is the list of all your posts, and there should be a default, "Hello World", post already active.
-Hover over the Hello World post and notice that a couple of options show up.
-Push "Trash."
+The page that comes up is the list of all your posts, and you currently don't have any.
 Now click the "Add New" button to the right of the "Edit Posts" header.